CryptoPlankton/Vertcoin-Website-Testbed/content/specs-explained.md

         </text>
     </g>
 </svg>
         <p>When people say this, they have no clue what they actually mean.
 If you tell distributed systems researcher "y no feeless & instant", they'd laugh at you.
-The reason for this misunderstanding is also grounded in the part of the dstributed systems that the general public misunderstand the most, consensus.<br><br> It's not possible for a system that's spread across the entire global to come to agreement instantly, it's not possible due the laws of physics.<br><br> Fees on a blockchain are also grossely mistunderstood, a fee is not a developer fee, it's a deference mechanism of the blockchain to prevent spam getting DDOS'ed into the ground.</p>
+The reason for this misunderstanding is also grounded in the part of the dstributed systems the general public misunderstands the most, consensus.<br><br> It's not possible for a system that's spread across the entire global to come to agreement instantly, it's not possible due the laws of physics.<br><br> Fees on a blockchain are also grossely mistunderstood, a fee is not a developer fee, it's a deference mechanism of the blockchain to prevent spam getting DDOS'ed into the ground.</p>
         <blockquote>
           <p>
             <strong>tldr:</strong> It doesn't matter how many ways you spin this build it has fundamental problems that cannot be fixed due to how the internet infrastructure works today / speed of light etc, read the next diagram if you want further clarification.